chrisWolter/yesfam-skitrip/docs/README.md

 ---

 # Important Information
-**When:** 05th of March 2022 - 12th of March 2022 \
+**When:** 05th - 12th of March 2022 \
 **Where:** Saas-Fee, Switzerland.
 For more information see [accommodation](/accommodation/) and [skiareas](/skiarea/) \
 **Number of Attendees:** Our accommodation has space for 20-56 people, so be fast.
 (First come, first serve) \
 **Organizer:** You can find information and contact details about the organizers here: [organizers](/organizers/) \
 **Whatsapp Group:** If you have any questions feel free to ask them in the group.
 [Join here](https://chat.whatsapp.com/I1snqCa6e33330ESArl7Yb)

-<span style="color:red">**Please be aware that you can only come on this trip if you are recovered from covid-19 (you must be recovered during the time of the trip) or are vaccinated.
-Every vaccine is valid 360 days starting the day of the second dose, except for johsons & johnson (270 days).
-If your j&j dose was before the 15th of Juni 2021 you need a booster shot till the trip!**</span>
+<span style="color:red">**Please be aware that you can only come on this trip if you are vaccinated against covid19 with an vaccine that was approved by the swiss government or the EU.
+Every vaccine is 360 days valid starting the day of the second dose (01.12.2021).
+Please also be aware that you might have to get a PCR Test for traveling into Switzerland.
+We can't give you exact information about travel regulations, because they constantly change and they also depend on which country you are from.**</span>

 **SIGNUP IS CLOSING ON THE 09TH OF JANUARY 2022!**